OrelsProjects/Bookworm/README.md

 ## Getting Started

-You need to have node with version 20+ installed.
+1. You need to have node with version 20+ installed.
+2. Make sure the global-bundle.pem file is inside the secrets folder (src/secrets)
+3. Make sure you have a .env.local file with DATABASE_URL configured
+4. Run npm install

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev